‘Twilight’ Star Taylor Lautner Supports Rumored Girlfriend Billie Lourd During The Passing Of Carrie Fisher And Debbie Reynolds

-It what is being described by Hollywood Life as nothing short of bittersweet, Twilightstar Taylor Lautner supported his rumored girlfriend Billie Lourd during the private funeral of mother, Carrie Fisher and grandmother, Debbie Reynolds on Friday, January 6.
+In what is being described by Hollywood Life as nothing short of bittersweet, Twilightstar Taylor Lautner supported his rumored girlfriend Billie Lourd during the private funeral of mother, Carrie Fisher and grandmother, Debbie Reynolds on Friday, January 6.
 Notably, Taylor has been doing everything he can to support Billie ever since the passing of her mother and grandmother.

 As Billie Lourd said her final goodbyes to mother, Carrie Fisher and grandmother, Debbie Reynolds, Twilight star Taylor Lautner could be seen holding her arm for support.